prof-rossetti/lambda-lecture-pytest/README.md

 python app/game.py
 ```

 After playing the game one or more times, you'll realize it erroneously always results in a tie.
-Hey, that's not right! **Your objective is to fix the bug in the game's logic so it can properly determine the real winner**.
+Hey, that's not right! **Your objective is to fix the bug in the game's logic so it properly determines the real winner**.

 Before you move on to tackling this objective, take a minute to observe the contents of the test file called "test/game_test.py", and run it: